Start and Pause CSS Animation

 }

-We can modify this further by adding images/text on top of the scrolling background to create clever animations like display block did in part one.
+We can modify this further by adding images/text on top of the scrolling background to create clever animations like the creative company display block did above.